Federal Reserve hikes its key interest rate a quarter point

 "The Committee remains highly attentive to inflation risks," the statement said, adding that the Fed was "strongly committed to returning inflation to its 2 percent objective."

-But the Fed also hinted it is prepared to pause further rate hikes depending on economic conditions, saying it "will closely monitor incoming information and assess the implications for monetary policy."
+"The statement recognizes that recent stresses in the banking sector will likely result in tighter credit conditions, but this has not deterred the Fed from hiking again and signaling further tightening to come," Brian Coulton, chief economist with Fitch Ratings, said in an email.

-Fed Chair Jerome Powell is set to address reporters at 2:30 p.m.
-Eastern time, when he will offer his outlook on the economy.
+But the Fed also hinted it is prepared to pause further rate hikes depending on future economic conditions.
+It changed a longstanding reference to "ongoing increases" in the federal funds rate to say that "some additional policy firming may be appropriate."

 for more features.